ahmadshahwan/smartphone-dataset/CodeBook.md

 The dataset contains both training and test data (that is all recorded experiments).
 Feature values were averaged over all observations for each activity and each subject.

-Features' column names are kept as found in the file "UCI HAR Dataset/features.txt".
+Features' column names are kept as found in the file "UCI HAR Dataset/features.txt", with parentheses turned into dots.

 To regenerate the data set, please run the script run_analysis.R, after unziping the file available [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) in your working directory.